zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/environment-setup/environment-setup.md

 ### Objectives

 In this first lab, we will prepare our work environment and create our lab resources using Terraform script.
-In case if you are running this lab in your existing tenancy, **make sure** you have following compute quotas and resources available to use:
+In case if you are running this lab in your existing tenancy, **make sure** you have the following compute quotas and resources available to use:

 1. ATP for Target database - 1 OCPU, 1 TB storage
 2. Virtual Machine for Source Database - VM.StandardE2.1